 Be a little Researcher for few days!
 This week, I want to invite you to leave everything we know and learned about how our clothes are made aside.

-You can listen to the post here: “So, ok, I buy a new piece of cloth (a t-shirt, trousers or a dress) from H&M or Zara for example,… Read more “(27) Fashion&Research, part 3: wake up your motivation for change!”
+You can listen to the post here: “So, ok, I buy a new piece of cloth (a t-shirt, trousers or a dress) from H&M or Zara for example, because it looks good and has a nice price, BUT I know that if the price is low, it probably comes from less developed countries.
+The label confirmsContinue reading “(27) Fashion&Research, part 3: wake up your motivation for change!”

 Browsing through the Fashion Bible – “VOGUE” just like I would do with a book, I am looking for its introduction.
 It took me 12 pages of pictures with clothes and accessories to find the compass through a book: the introduction.

-When I was small, “Sailor Moon” was one of my favourite cartoons, especially when she and her girlfriends gathered in a circle and took out their magic sticks… Read more “(19) Magic 3: Policy – Academia – Business”
+When I was small, “Sailor Moon” was one of my favourite cartoons, especially when she and her girlfriends gathered in a circle and took out their magic sticks with magic powers from the nature: fire, air, water and earth – to unite their powers and fight the evil… When these elements are apart they have one power, but when combined, they canContinue reading “(19) Magic 3: Policy – Academia – Business”